ShocKwav3/Hexapod/README.md

     - I chose [this 10A buck converter](https://www.ebay.de/itm/402319289990) to power the servos

 ## Local setup

+Few mandatory things and some convenient tools are needed to be setup to make life easier.

  - pymakr 2 should be [setup with VSCode](https://www.donskytech.com/micropython-using-vscode-pymakr-on-esp32-esp8266/)
  - While it's optional, it's good to [setup thonny](https://randomnerdtutorials.com/getting-started-thonny-micropython-python-ide-esp32-esp8266/) as well incase pymakr gives trouble, which is probable when a new update drops for VSCode
  - Also optional but nice to [setup webrepl](https://www.techcoil.com/blog/how-to-setup-micropython-webrepl-on-your-esp32-development-board/) since it serves as a wireless connection point where we can upload code.